onurtokat/data-analysis/README.md

 # Hadoop - Kafka Data Analysis Application

 Project purpose is to create data processing applications using APIs of Apache Hadoop, Apache Hive and Apache Kafka Frameworks.
-[UPDATED!
-Solution document](https://github.com/onurtokat/iot_log_collector/blob/master/iot_solution_document.docx) has been added to project directory.

 ## Prerequisites